microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationmethoddevice-post-hardwareoathdevices.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create a new hardwareOathTokenAuthenticationMethodDevice object.
-You can optionally create and assign to a user in the same request.
-Optionally, you can assign to a user by using the [assign](authentication-post-hardwareoathmethods.md) API.
+You can optionally create and assign to a user in the same request; Or assign to a user via the [assign](authentication-post-hardwareoathmethods.md) API.

 ## Permissions